L2G/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 ]}
 ```

  * **crash_log**
 Whether to write a crash log, and where. (default: no crash logger)

+ * **crash_log_count**
+Number of rotated crash logs to keep, 0 means keep only the current one - default is 0

  * **crash_log_date**
 What time to rotate the crash log - default is no time-based rotation.
     {crash_log_date, "$D0"},
-The syntax for the value field is taken from the `when` section of [newsyslog.conf( http://www.freebsd.org/cgi/man.cgi?query=newsyslog.conf&sektion=5)
+The syntax for the value field is taken from the `when` section of [newsyslog.conf]( http://www.freebsd.org/cgi/man.cgi?query=newsyslog.conf&sektion=5)

     Day, week and month time format: The lead-in character
     for day, week and month specification is a `$'-sign.
     The particular format of day, week and month
     specification is: [Dhh], [Ww[Dhh]] and [Mdd[Dhh]],
     respectively.
 Optional time fields default to
     midnight.
 The ranges for day and hour specifications are:

- * *  hh      hours, range 0 ...
+    -  hh      hours, range 0 ...
 23
- * *  w       day of week, range 0 ...
+    -  w       day of week, range 0 ...
 6, 0 = Sunday
- * *  dd      day of month, range 1 ...
+    -  dd      day of month, range 1 ...
 31, or the
- * *  letter L or l to specify the last day of the month.
+    -  letter L or l to specify the last day of the month.

- Some examples:
+    - Some examples:
- * * $D0     rotate every night at midnight
+         $D0 -  rotate every night at midnight
- * * $D23    rotate every day at 23:00 hr
+         $D23 - rotate every day at 23:00 hr
- * * $W0D23  rotate every week on Sunday at 23:00 hr
+         $W0D23 - rotate every week on Sunday at 23:00 hr
- * * $W5D16  rotate every week on Friday at 16:00 hr
+         $W5D16 - rotate every week on Friday at 16:00 hr
- * * $M1D0   rotate on the first day of every month at midnight (i.e., the start of the day)
+         $M1D0 -  rotate on the first day of every month at midnight (i.e., the start of the day)
- * * $M5D6   rotate on every 5th day of the month at 6:00 hr
+         $M5D6 -  rotate on every 5th day of the month at 6:00 hr

  * **crash_log_msg_size**
-Maximum size in bytes of events in the crash log. (default: 165536`)
+Maximum size in bytes of events in the crash log. (default: `65536`)

  * **crash_log_size**
-Maximum size in bytes of events in the crash log.
+Maximum size of the crash log in bytes, before it is rotated.
 Set to zero to
 disable rotation. (default: `0`)

  * **error_logger_hwm**
-Maximum number of messages per second allowed from error_loggers.
+Maximum number of messages per second allowed from error_logger.
 Permits weathering a flood of messages when many related processes crash.

+ * **error_logger_redirect**
+Whether to redirect error_logger messages into lager. (default: true)

 ```erlang
 {error_logger_hwm, 200}